Will Trumps EDI plans Impact UK Workplace?

 This Legislation applies to all employers, regardless of size, and covers every stage of the employment cycle, including recruitment, training, promotion, and dismissal.
 Employers have a legal duty to prevent discrimination and promote equality within the workplace.

 Employers are required to make reasonable adjustments to ensure that individuals with disabilities can work effectively and without disadvantage.
 This may include changes to physical workspaces, flexible working arrangements, or providing specialised equipment.
+This is a key EDI employment law in the UK that must be adhered to.

 Sexual Harassment Duty